Three 6 Mafia: 2005–2006: Academy Award, Choices II: The Setup and Most Known Unknown

-During 2005, many members had left including La Chat and Lord Infamous, and with that even more affiliates, but into the fold other acts such as Project Pat, Frayser Boy, and Lil Wyte cropped up as successes to keep the camp moving forward.
-This moving forward reached its zenith in 2005-06 for Three 6 Mafia, wherein they became superstars of hip-hop.
+During 2005, many members had left including Lord Infamous, and with that even more affiliates, but other acts such as Project Pat and Frayser Boy cropped up as successes to keep the camp moving forward.
+This moving forward reached its zenith in 2005–06 for Three 6 Mafia, wherein they became superstars of hip-hop.
 Firstly, they dropped the sequel to their Choices movie, Choices II: The Setup, and a studio album to go along with it that sold 400,000 copies.
 Secondly, they released their most commercially successful LP, Most Known Unknown, which charted at #3 on the Top 200 and went on to sell 1,600,000 copies in the United States, becoming their second album to go Platinum in America and their best selling overall.
 The LP featured 3 successful singles: "Side 2 Side", "Poppin' My Collar", and "Stay Fly".
 "Stay Fly" is Three 6 Mafia's most commercially successful song, being certified Double Platinum in America.
 The song featured 8Ball & MJG and Young Buck.
 The song also peaked at no. 13 on the Billboard Hot 100 music charts.
 "Poppin' My Collar", the remix which featured Project Pat, was certified Platinum by the RIAA and peaked at no. 21 on the Billboard Top 100.
 Also in 2005, they released an additional film, the comedy, Clean Up Men.

-Three 6 Mafia's rise came to a head in 2006 when they became the first hip hop group to win the Academy Award for Best Original Song with "It's Hard out Here for a Pimp" (which they co-wrote with Frayser Boy) as one of the theme songs for Hustle & Flow.
-They were also the first hip hop group to perform at the ceremony, which they did with Hustle & Flow actress Taraji P. Henson reprising her chorus.
-It was the second hip hop song to win an Oscar, after Eminem's "Lose Yourself" in 2002 from his film 8 Mile.
+Three 6 Mafia's rise came to a head in 2006 when they became the first hip-hop group to win the Academy Award for Best Original Song with "It's Hard out Here for a Pimp" (which they co-wrote with Frayser Boy) as one of the theme songs for Hustle & Flow.
+They were also the first hip-hop group to perform at the ceremony, which they did with Hustle & Flow actress Taraji P. Henson reprising her chorus.
 Right before presenter Queen Latifah announced that they had won, she chuckled and sang the refrain from the song.
 The energy from DJ Paul, Juicy J, Crunchy Black, and Frayser Boy's on-stage presence and acceptance speech was infectious, causing that year's Oscar host Jon Stewart to quip "How come they're the most excited people here tonight?
 Why is that?
 They're thrilled!
 They're thrilled!....
 That's how you accept an Oscar!"